Attitude Synchronization on SO(3) for Heterogeneous Multi-Agent Systems Using Vector Measurements: SIMULATION

 \section{SIMULATION}

-In this section, we will evaluate the performance of the two distributed synchronization schemes \eqref{fc_vector_meas} and \eqref{torque_i}, through some numerical simulations.
-Consider a network of eight satellites, \ie, $N=8$, interacting with each other according to the undirected graph topology depicted in Figure \ref{graph}.
+This section evaluates the performance of the proposed distributed synchronization schemes \eqref{fc_vector_meas} and \eqref{torque_i} through numerical simulations.
+Along with the leaderless synchronization approach, the leader–follower schemes \eqref{w_leader} and \eqref{torque_i_leader} are also examined\footnote{Simulation videos can be found at \href{https://youtu.be/mpx20gwkoY4}{https://youtu.be/mpx20gwkoY4}.}.
+Consider a network of eight rigid-boy systems, \ie, $N=8$, interacting according to the undirected graph topology depicted in Fig.~\ref{graph}.